dortania/OpenCore-Post-Install/usb/manual/manual.md

 * Front Type-A:
   * HS03: 2.0 Personality
   * SS03: 3.0 Personality

 **Note**: If your USB ports show up as either AppleUSB20XHCIPort or AppleUSB30XHCIPort, you can still map however it will be a bit more difficult.
 Instead of writing down the names, pay very close attention to the `port` property on the right hand side:

 ![](../../images/post-install/manual-md/location-id.png)

 ### Creating a personal map

-This is where we pull out out pen and paper, and start to write down which ports physically match up with which digital ports.
+This is where we pull out pen and paper, and start to write down which ports physically match up with which digital ports.
 An example of what your map can look like:

 | Name Mapping | Property Mapping |
 | :--- | :--- |